priyanshi-bairagi/Matrix-Rain/README.md

 The symbols used in this rain are infact comprised largely of <a href="https://en.wikipedia.org/wiki/Katakana">Katakana</a>,which are characters that represent syllables in Japanese.
 I have used <a href="https://unicode.org/standard/WhatIsUnicode.html">unicode</a> inorder to represent them.
-Here i have used all of the Katakana in Katakana Unicode Chart(96 total).
+Here I have used all of the Katakana in Katakana Unicode Chart(96 total).
 The code retrieves one of these beautiful symbols for every loop.